pharo-nosql/OmniBase/documentation/original-api-reference.md

 **commit**

 Commits current transaction.
-Current transaction must exist, if there

-is none an error will be thrown.
+Current transaction must exist, if there is none an error will be thrown.
 Committing transaction writes all changes to the database and aborts the transaction releasing all object locks and dictionary key locks.
 The transaction object can not be used anymore.

 **createOn: aString**

-Creates a new database on a directory aString e.g. 'c:\temp\MyDB'.
+Creates a new database on a directory aString e.g. `'c:\temp\MyDB'`.

 It will create directory MyDB if it does not exist.
 If will throw an error if a database already exists in the given directory.
 Answer an instance of class OmniBase which is the opened database session.

 **current**

 Answer the database session of the current transaction.
-Thows an

-error if there is no current transaction.
+Thows an error if there is no current transaction.

 **currentTransaction**